JavierCapellan8/Login-y-registro/README.md

   ## Project name
   Login

-  ## Project operation

-  Explanation of how the project works in video:

   ## General Info

   Basic login to keep registration and make various modifications. project done college homework.